knowsuchagency/knowsuchagency.github.io/content/posts/python-decorators.md

 greet.__name__ = 'closure' greet.__doc__ = None
 ```

-We fix this by using another decorator from the standard library, `functools.wraps`.
+We can fix this by using another decorator from the standard library, `functools.wraps`.

 ```python
 import functools